If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 You may reduce or cancel your loans through the university within 45 days of disbursement.* The steps are as follows:

 - Submit the completed and signed Loan Adjustment Form to the Financial Aid & Scholarships Office.
-You can drop the form off in-person or submit the form through Secure Document Upload.
-This adjustment will create a balance on your student account.
+This adjustment may create a balance owed on your student account.

 - You will receive an email notification once your request has been processed.
 You may then pay the balance due.
 Please refer to the Billing Guide for information about paying your bill.